akemmons2/akemmons2.github.io/README.md

 ## Business Communication

-The information for this project can be found here:
+The information for this project can be found here: [My Writing](https://aemmons.info/writing-business-communication).

 [Go to top of page](#welcome-to-my-github-portfolio)